top of page

 and never forget you are a guest.

-This may seem an odd way to start a section that I hope would encourage any farmer that I have written a letter to in allowing me to have permission to metal detect on their land.
-As someone who lives on a farm I can fully appreciate that point of view and its an honest observation.
+This may seem an odd way to start a section that I hope would encourage any farmer that I have written a letter to in allowing me to have permission to metal detect on their land, however as someone who lives on a farm I can fully appreciate that point of view.

 I prefer to write a formal letter enclosing a stamped and addressed envelope.
-If the farmer is not inclined to allow me to use their land they can either ignore the letter or if they choose simply write No on the enclosed form and return it to me.
+If the farmer is not inclined to allow me to metal detect on their land they can either ignore the letter or simply write No on the enclosed form and return it to me (that way I know not to bother them again).

 WHAT IS THE BENEFIT TO A FARMER